beta

 clicking the above will open your default email client.

-If you have questions, comments, or suggestions about this report, its methodology, or any other aspect of Spendwell's work, you can use the contact options below to get in touch.
+If you have other questions, comments, or suggestions about this report, its methodology, or any other aspect of Spendwell's work, you can use the contact options below to get in touch.

 Please note: the Key Findings presented in this report are independent of the company climate rankings and Spendwell's climate ranking methodology.
 The Key Findings are statements of fact drawn from aggregate observations of this report's data.
 The company rankings found within this report are also based in factual observations of this data, but are scored based on Spendwell's own methodology, which is in beta.
 Spendwell's climate ranking methodology is grounded in current consensus around corporate climate targets and commitments, as interpreted by Spendwell.
 In simplest terms, Spendwell's climate ranking assumes the following order of importance in commitments and targets, where the < symbol means less [important] than :